SilkRose/Pony/stories/metal-magic/metal-magic.md

 Iron led the group onto the inlet scale where they stopped next to a blue stallion standing between the two trot-on scales.
 "This is Adder.
 He calculates and gives ponies their tickets on the way in and out of the junkyard."

 Adder pointed at the magical number display on the metal panel behind him.
 "This is how much all of you weigh.
 Ponies go in and unload.
-I subtract their inbound weight from the outbound weight [SHOULDN'T THE ORDER OF THE OPERATION BE REVERSED; I.E., SHOULDN'T HER SUBTRACT THE (LOWER) OUTBOUND WEIGHT FROM THE INBOUND WEIGHT?
-OTHERWISE, THE WEIGHT IS NEGATIVE, AND HE MUST REMEMBER TO SIGN-INVERT IT.
-IT'S PLAUSIBLE EITHER WAY, SO I'M NOT ISSUING CORRECTION INSTRUCTIONS] to find how much metal they brought in."
+I subtract their outbound weight from the inbound weight to find how much metal they brought in."

 The panel showed they weighed one thousand six hundred pounds.